DIY Page - Ortobi82

 Early versions used cardboard the same folds as a shoebox.

-I've dabbled FreeCAD for this kind of work. i didn't designed many enclosure cases design. it's my first time.
+I used FreeCAD for this kind of work. i didn't designed many enclosure cases design. it was my first time.
 I don't have a 3D printer so a friend is actually give me some help there.
 It use additionnal parts, 5 M3 female threaded knurled nuts with 5 round and cruciform (Philips) M3 screws.

 The bill of material was nice and easy, but for cheaper build i also designed nails and holes in the board that can fit really well.